We usually have mutliple projects running every year. Projects actively recruiting for participants are announced on our social media pages.

 Postnatal Infant Care (PInC) Trial

-This study is the PhD project of Alice-Amber Keegan at Durham University
+This study was the PhD project of Alice-Amber Keegan at Durham University.

 The Third Stage of Labour (ThiStL) Study is an exploratory study of care during the third stage of labour (when the placenta is expelled), which will involve interviews and surveys.
 The primary aim of this project is to understand why and how decisions are made around third stage of labour care for women experiencing low-risk pregnancies and labours in a midwife-led unit.
 This research will take place in the Newcastle Birthing Centre, and will account for multiple viewpoints and experiences, including those of pregnant women and postpartum mothers, and of midwives.